As you have been inactive for nearly 15 minutes you will soon be logged out of the secure area of our website. Click OK to remain logged in.

-This is a core option for investors seeking large/mid cap UK equity exposure.
-Wood has a cautious approach, favouring stable, consistent companies and using cash where necessary which typically leads to low volatility compared to the UK stockmarket and an element of protection in falling markets.
-However, strong fundamental stockpicking skills mean he has still outperformed over the market cycle.
-His demanding selection criteria mean only his strongest ideas are included in the portfolio, which will be focused as a result.
-He typically avoids financial and mining companies.
+This is a core option for investors seeking predominantly large cap UK equity exposure.
+The strategy has a cautious approach, favouring stable, consistent companies and using cash where necessary which typically leads to low volatility compared to the UK stockmarket and an element of protection in falling markets.
+However, strong fundamental stockpicking skills mean the fund has still outperformed over the market cycle.
+Demanding selection criteria mean only strongest ideas are included in the portfolio, which will be focused as a result.
+The fund typically avoids financial and mining companies.

 |High yield bonds||0|

-Manager John Wood invests primarily in FTSE 100 and FTSE 250 stocks.
-He first identifies a number of long term macro-economic and industrial themes - these tend to be fairly stable over time.
-He then searches for high quality businesses that will benefit from these themes, though ideas not linked to the themes may also be included in the portfolio.
+Following a recent retirement of the long standing lead manager John Wood, who has been running the fund since 2005, taking over lead management responsibilities are the alternate managers, Rachel Reutter and Michael Ulrich.
+With both Reutter and Ulrich having assumed their management responsibilities in 2015, the product continues to adhere its original philosophy and process and continues to focus primarily on FTSE 100 and FTSE 250 stocks.
+The first pillar of the process is to identify a number of long term macro-economic and industrial themes - these tend to be fairly stable over time.
+Following that, the focus is on identifying high quality businesses that will benefit from these themes, though ideas not linked to the themes may also be included in the portfolio.
 Quality companies are defined as those able to generate predictable and growing cash flows.
-Quality assessment involves looking at such factors as pricing power, volumes and management.
+Quality assessment involves looking at such factors as pricing power, volumes, management and appropriate levels of balance sheet leverage.
 Such is the discipline of the process that typically only about 60-70 stocks fit these selection criteria.
-These are then subjected to valuation control, which emphasises absolute rather than relative value - Wood looks for companies that can provide a strong absolute upside on a two to three year view.
-He focuses on sustainable rather than one-off levels of three metrics in particular: return on equity, free cash flow and sales growth.
+These are then subjected to valuation control, which emphasises absolute rather than relative value - managers look for companies that can provide a strong absolute upside on a two to three year view.
+Focus is primarily on sustainable rather than one-off levels of three metrics in particular: return on equity, free cash flow and sales growth.

 |High yield bonds||0|